 How does language work?
-How does English function in different contexts?
+Why do we develop accents?
 What makes human language such a unique way of communicating?
-Linguistics and English language offer a fresh insight into the human mind and into society, combining arts and sciences into one captivating subject.
+Linguistics offers a fresh insight into the human mind, combining arts and sciences into one captivating subject.
 The study abroad option is an exciting and informative experience for anyone who is thinking of working abroad during their career.
 It’s a chance to broaden your horizons and make international contacts.

-We have a cutting-edge approach to linguistics and English language, studying theory, real-world implications and applications.

-We currently stand as one of the country’s largest and most highly ranked Linguistics and English Language departments, meaning that we have a wide range of optional modules available to you throughout your degree programme.
-Each and every area of language is covered by one of our world-leading academics cover a very wide range of language study specialisms, and our students benefit from their expertise in lectures, seminars, tutorials, and supervisions.
+We currently stand as one of the country’s largest Linguistics and English Language departments, meaning that we have a wide range of optional modules available to you throughout your degree programme.
+Our world-leading academics cover a very wide range of language study specialisms, and our students benefit from their expertise in lectures, seminars, tutorials, and supervisions.
 They will teach you from day one in small classes designed to challenge you as a linguist.
-You will also be encouraged to use our excellent research facilities, including a Phonetics Lab and a Psycholinguistics Lab, throughout your degree.

 You’ll begin your degree with modules including Linguistics and English Language.
-Your second year will be spent at one of our partner universities around the world including the U.S.A., Europe, Canada, and Australia.
-Here you’ll move onto core subjects such as phonetics and grammar, but you will also be able to benefit from the courses offered by our partner universities, some of which we may not offer here at Lancaster.
+You’ll spend your second year at one of our partner universities around the world, which could include the U.S.A., Europe, Canada, or Australia.
+Here you’ll move onto core subjects such as English phonetics and English grammar, but you will also be able to benefit from the courses offered by our partner universities.
 Our academics here at Lancaster will ensure that the programme you select whilst studying abroad is appropriate.
-We are careful to make sure that you will benefit from the study abroad experience, ensuring that there is a smooth transition into third-year when you return from abroad.

-In the third year, you’ll pick two modules from Corpus Approaches to English Language, Advanced English Phonetics, Cognitive Linguistics and Topics in Phonetic and Phonological Theory.
-Optional modules include Forensic Linguistics and Language Change in English and Beyond.
-You’ll complete your degree with a dissertation in which you carry out in-depth research into a topic that interests you.
+In the final year, you’ll pick two modules from Corpus approaches to English Language, Advanced English Phonetics, Cognitive Linguistics and topics in phonetic and phonological theory.
+You’ll complete your degree with a dissertation in which you carry out in-depth research into a topic which interests you.

-Your degree opens doors to jobs in speech therapy and language technology.
-You will develop analytical and investigative skills, highly prized by employers such as law firms, management consultancies and the media.
-Linguistic awareness is a real boost when working for international and multicultural companies and organisations.
+Your degree could open doors to jobs in speech therapy and language technology.
+You will have the opportunity to develop analytical and investigative skills, which are valued by employers such as law firms, management consultancies and the media.
+Linguistic awareness can be a real boost when working for international and multicultural companies and organisations.